 When the Nursing Home Is Responsible for Abuse

-Many nursing homes in New York are understaffed, have high-turnover rates, and fail to properly train their employees.
+Many nursing homes in New York are understaffed, have high turnover rates, and fail to properly train their employees.
 When elder abuse occurs as a result of a nursing home’s failure to facilitate a healthy and safe environment, the institution must be held responsible.

-If an attorney finds that your loved one’s mistreatment resulted from the nursing home’s inability to provide a certain standard of care, they’ll hold the facility liable for medical costs, emotional trauma, and any other related damages.
-Here are some of the irresponsible actions a nursing home abuse lawyer can build a claim for:
+If our elder abuse attorneys find that your loved one’s mistreatment resulted from the nursing home’s inability to provide a certain standard of care, they’ll hold the facility liable for medical expenses, emotional trauma, and any other related damages.

 - Failure to provide basic necessities like water, food, and toiletries